An Urgent Warning

 In the interim, we must remain prepared for his sudden and unexpected arrival.
 It is because we do not know the timing of the end that we must be ready at every moment, and that includes avoiding deception - (Matthew 24:14, 24:42-44, 25:13, Mark 13:32-36).

 The ‘Olivet Discourse’ does not provide the Church with detailed prophetic timetables or “signs” by which it can calculate the date of the Second Coming.
-However, it does provide emphatic and repeated warnings about deceivers who will plague his people, a reality that will continue for the entire period between his resurrection and his “coming on the clouds,” though it is especially intense at the moment.
+However, it warns us strenuously about deceivers who will plague his people, a reality that will continue for the entire period between his resurrection and his return.
 Therefore, “Beware lest anyone deceives you!

 Comments